stephengold/Acorus/README.md

 ### HelloAcorus

-All Acorus applications extend the `ActionApplication` class or one of its subclasses, usually `AcorusDemo`.
+Every Acorus application extends the `ActionApplication` class or one of its subclasses, usually `AcorusDemo`.

 `HelloAcorus` is a very simple example of an `AcorusDemo`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.

-Note that the initialization method is named `actionInitializeApplication`, not `simpleInitApp`!
+Note that the initialization method is named `acorusInit`, not `simpleInitApp`!

 A help node is displayed in the upper right of the viewport.
 It describes the available user actions.